bfabricius/howl/README.md

 ![Howl Logo](https://github.com/bfabricius/howl/blob/master/images/howl.png)

-**NOTE: This documentation is not yet valid until the 0.1.x-experimental release.
-Until then you can use this software at your own risk.**
+Currently Released Version: v0.1.3-experimental

+**NOTE: This documentation is not yet complete until the 1.0.0-stable release and is work in progress.
+Until then functionality documented here might not be implemented yet or might not be working as expected allthough we do try to keep the latest development master branch working if possible.**

 Howl is a virtual build environment for compiling and deploying audio [](https://)DSP patches for [](https://)Rebel Technologies' programmable Open Ware Laboratory devices like the OWL Modular.
 The Howl cross compile environment and build tools are self contained in a virtual machine that is run using a Vagrant provider, in this case Virtualbox.